Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 How to check

 Dealer commissions were prevalent as it is something that has been a common practice amongst car dealerships in the UK.
-However, this has an unfair scheme that puts customers at a disadvantage.
-Commissions should be mentioned to customers, or else it may result to a mis-sold deal.
+However, undisclosed commissions are an unfair scheme that puts customers at a disadvantage.
+Commissions should be mentioned to customers, or else it may result in a mis-sold deal.
 This is because commissions can put bias to how a deal is priced, leading to an unfair practice for consumers.
-Buyers aren’t aware these commissions are existent.
+Buyers aren’t aware these commissions exist.

 How to check: